OpenRefine/OpenRefine/docs/docs/technical-reference/clustering-in-depth.md

 **Step 4:** Calculating the Hebrew Phonetic Value

-The entire process is described in details in this [document](https://stevemorse.org/phonetics/bmpm.htm)
+The entire process is described in detail in this [document](https://stevemorse.org/phonetics/bmpm.htm)

 ## Nearest Neighbor Methods